lundegaard/react-union/README.md

 ### Where are these problems?

 * **Ad-hoc rendering of components.** We don't know in advance about the combination of widgets for the particular URL.
-Due to fact that user is able to customize what widgets should be rendered.
+Due to the fact that user is able to customize what widgets should be rendered.
-* **Multiple instances of the same widget on one view.** E. g. image galleries, feeds or calendars.
-The fact adds complexity to managing of application state etc.
+* **Multiple instances of the same widget in one view.** E. g. image galleries, feeds or calendars.
+This fact adds complexity to managing of application state etc.
-* **Sharing and synchronization of data between the widgets.** Even though the widgets must be independent of each other, the model/data they are working with must be possible to share.
+* **Sharing and synchronization of data between the widgets.** Even though the widgets have to be independent of each other, the model/data they are working with must be possible to share.
-* **Build optimalization.** Application code has to be split into several chunks to serve only necessary code for the current page.
+* **Build optimization.** Application code has to be split into several chunks to serve only necessary code for the current page.
-* **Passing data from server.** There are cases where our widgets need to be provided by data from a server, e.g. information about user, preferences, color schema etc.
+* **Passing data from server.** There are cases where our widgets need to be provided data from a server, e.g. information about user, preferences, color schema etc.